 It gives presentations to offices and organizations whose members are subject to the Act, in person or via webinar, and meets with the caucuses of recognized parties in the House of Commons and independent Members.
 The Office sometimes use

 Twitter to communicate directly with regulatees.
 It sends an annual letter to public office holders without reporting obligations, reminding them of the Act’s rules.

-We also educate and inform other stakeholders about Canada’s federal conflict of interest regimes and our Office’s role.
+It also educates and informs other stakeholders about Canada’s federal conflict of interest regimes and the Office’s role.
 They include ethics practitioners, academics and others with an interest in conflict of interest, the media and the general public.